1synom/1synom/README.md

 ## 🧑‍💻 About Me

 I'm **Synom**, a passionate frontend developer and Discord bot developer.
 I specialize in crafting engaging and user-friendly websites, and I also enjoy building interactive and functional bots for Discord.
-I thrive on learning new skills, collaborating with others, and creating innovative solutions!
+I thrive on learning new skills, collaborating with others, and creating innovative solutions.

 ## ⚙️ Skills & Technologies